kotliluk/rachel/README.md

 **Logical operators** in the conditions:

-These operators except boolean values.
+These operators accept boolean values.
 When a boolean column evaluates to null, it holds "!column == false", "column && boolean == false", "column || boolean == boolean".
 When number, string, or null constant is given, an error is triggered.